Managing small-acreage horse farms in Central and Eastern Oregon

 Rotational grazing is the most effective approach to grazing management.
 This approach divides the pasture into several smaller pastures or “cells.”
 Horses are allowed access to only one cell at a time.

 While horses graze one cell, the grass in the other cells regrows.
 When forage height has been reduced to 3–4 inches, horses are rotated into the next cell.
 The previously grazed cell is rested until forage plants recover.
 Horses are not allowed to regraze a cell until plants have regrown to 6–8 inches.
-If sufficient regrowth occurs (6–8 inches), horses can be returned for more grazing.
+Horses can be returned for more grazing after sufficient regrowth occurs (6–8 inches).

 On irrigated pastures, regrowth may take two to eight weeks, depending on the season.
 On dryland pastures, each cell is likely to be grazed only once a year.

-The size and number of cells in a rotational grazing system depend on available acreage, number of horses, productivity of the pasture and how long horses will remain in each cell.
+The size and number of cells in a rotational grazing system depend on available acreage, number of horses, productivity of the pasture, availability of livestock water and how long horses will remain in each cell.
 Ideally, each cell should contain enough forage to sustain grazing horses for three to five days.
 Your situation may differ.

 Plants begin to regrow after three to five days, and horses will overgraze the lush new growth, leaving other grass to become tall and rank.
 Longer grazing periods also increase damage from hooves, particularly near water and salt sources.

-When using rotational grazing for the first time, experiment with the size and number of cells.
+When first implementing rotational grazing, experiment with the size and number of cells.
 Be flexible!
 Avoid a strict calendar of entrance and exit dates.
 Instead, monitor the pasture condition.
-When the forage is too short, remove horses to another cell or to the dry lot or paddock.
+When the forage has reached the target height, remove horses to another cell or to the dry lot or paddock.

-Remember, horses tend to spot graze (they overgraze some areas while not grazing others).
+Horses tend to spot-graze (overgrazing some areas while not grazing others).
 Keep this in mind as you decide when to move them to the next pasture.
-Mowing between grazings or at regular intervals during the grazing season will clean up pastures and restore the plant cover to a uniform height.
+Mowing between turnouts or at regular intervals during the grazing season will clean up pastures and restore the plant cover to a uniform height.
 In areas with significant snowfall, mowing can be deferred until after snowmelt.
 Stubble helps catch snow and prevent it from being blown away.

 With all these approaches to grazing management, the dry lot is an integral part of the system when pastures are not suitable for grazing.